bermi/bermi-SDK/design.md

 `LOTR_LOTR_API_TOKEN` environment variable.

-Supporting other authentication mechanisms, such as a file or a third-party secret manager, can be added when needed without breaking the API interface.
+Supporting other authentication mechanisms, such as a file or a third-party secret manager can be added when needed without breaking the API interface.

 ### Pagination

 The LOTR API uses a simple pagination mechanism to return a list of results.

-At this time the parameters required by the SDK are the same as the ones required by the API.
+At this time, the parameters required by the SDK are the same as the ones required by the API.

-In the future a `fetchAll` method could return a list of all the results for a given resource.
+In the future, a `fetchAll` method could return a list of all the results for a given resource.
 The `fetchAll` method could be used internally to implement `allMovies` and `allMovieQuotes` methods.
 While this seems an antipattern, the domain for Lord of the Rings is small enough that this would not be a problem as